The Saviour's Smile: RISU in Eclogue 4 and the Names MARIA IESUS

 little boy to reward his mother with a SMILE, while the tetraktys

-They are helpless bundles and have to be cared and caressed by their mothers
+birth at once.
+They are helpless bundles and have to be cared and caressed by

-It is from this overflowing love that God created the
+It is from his overflowing love that God created

-world.
-So the two concentric circles of the tetraktys star can be seen not only
+the world.
+So the two concentric circles of the tetraktys star can be seen not

-as an image of the trinitarian God himself, but also of his creation.
-Out of
+only as an image of the trinitarian God himself, but also of his creation.
+Out

-between Mother and Son marks the beginning of hope for an era of reconciliation
+between Mother and Son marks the beginning of hope for a future era of

 Incipe, PARVE PUER, RISU cognoscere MATREM: |